She wasn’t what you would call beautiful. She was just a red-haired

 He opened his eyes and stared at me.

 "Victor, this is Mr. Ruxton.
-He’s come
+He’s

-to check your room."
+He wants to check your room."

 He blinked, just once, staring at me.
 Those blue